35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 Metal is a music genre that has progressed in many phases over the years.
-It’s not always an easy genre for beginner guitarists to learn either.
+It’s not always an easy genre for beginner guitarists to learn, either.

 Nevertheless, there are plenty of songs you know and love that are great starting points for you to learn how to play metal music on your guitar.
 Let’s take a look at some songs with easy guitar riffs to get you well acquainted with the basics of metal guitar playing.
-Some of the songs on this list will be a little more “Hard Rock” whereas some would be considered more modern “Heavy Metal”.
-Each of these songs and bands were considered “metal” during the period they were released and played a critical role in the development of the metal genre as we know it today.
+Some of the songs on this list will be a little more “Hard Rock,” whereas some would be considered more modern “Heavy Metal.”
+Each of these songs and bands was considered “metal” during the period they were released and played a critical role in the development of the metal genre as we know it today.

 So, which metal songs should you learn to play first?
-I suggest check out the easy metal guitar songs listed below.
+I suggest you check out the easy metal guitar songs listed below.

 Here is a List of Easy Metal Guitar Songs